“These part-time people just aren’t accountable,” a manager complained. “I need people who will be accountable.”

-“Part-timers just don’t seem to fit in with the team,” a manager complained recently.
+“Part-timers just don’t seem to fit in with the team,” another manager declared.
 “I do everything I can to impress on them the importance of teamwork and team spirit, but they just don’t gel with the team.
 What can I do to motivate these people to fit in?”

 Many people will opt to spend their time on work that has clear-cut outcomes over work that’s ambiguous.
 The more clarity around the part-timer’s contribution, the more productive the situation will be for everyone.
-When the assignment isn’t clear–or the relationships between the part-timer and the team isn’t clear, it’s harder for the part-timer to contribute effectively.
+Clear goals trump muddy goals.
+Likewise, an unclear working relationship adds difficulty.
+Lack of clarity around expected contributions and commitments make productive work more difficult.

 If the full-time team is cohesive, the part-timer may not be able to fit in.
 Gelled teams develop their own subcultures.
-They may have unspoken rules of engagement, communication patterns, and established relationships that make it difficult for someone who isn’t full time to fit.
-Over time a part-timer may acculturate, though the process will be slower than it would be for a full-time team member.
+Unspoken rules of engagement, communication patterns, and established relationships hinder fluid engagement.
+Over time, a part-timer may acculturate, all be it more slowly.

 When someone works on a team part time, he is by definition missing part of the context of the team.
 While the part-timer is off doing something else, the full-time team makes decisions, solves problems, and exchanges information.
-While the full-time team may document and transmit major events, there are numerous small decisions and communication events that may not seem important enough to pass along but still affect the way the work is done.
-The adage “You never step in the same river twice” fits this situation.
-Each time the part-timer re-enters the team, the team has inevitably moved on from the last time the part-timer participated.
+Documentation isn’t sufficient to transmit such implicit knowledge.
+Big decisions and events come through.
+Nuances get lost.
+Each time the part-timer re-enters the team, the team has moved on from the last time the part-timer participated.

 Design Before You Assign

-So, what can managers and team members do to improve the situation?
+What can managers do to improve the situation?
 First look at the work and how the part-timer needs to contribute.
 Design based on the needs of the work before you assign the worker to the team part-time.
-As a contributor, if you find yourself assigned, negotiate the dynamic of the relationship so that you–and the team–can be successful.

 Maybe the person only needs to contribute at some critical point.
 Perhaps he is only needed for one or two iterations, when the team is working on a particular feature.
 Consider contracting for the person to focus full attention for those periods of time.

-Blocking out a day or two a week to work with the team is more effective than having the part-timer spend an hour here and an hour there with the team.
-This may require more clarity and coordination from the full-time team, but it will make better use of everyone’s time in the long run.
+Dedicate a day or two a week.
+Reduce context switching.
+This requires more clarity and coordination from the full-time team.
+However, it makes better use of everyone’s time in the long run.

-Sometimes the full-time team needs to use a certain skill a little bit each day or week, but needs the skill over all long period of time.
-In this situation, it probably makes sense to develop the skill on the team and have the part-timer act as an expert coach or reviewer until the full-time team members are self-sufficient.
+Some teams need a certain skill a few hours a week, but over a long period of time.
+In this situation, it probably makes sense to develop the skill on the team.
+The part-timer acts as an expert coach or reviewer until the full-time team members are self-sufficient.

 A person can act as a resource to a full-time team without being a member of the team.
 The team can contract for deliverables, consulting, review, or time.
 After you understand the nature of the work and the contribution needed, work with the full-time team and the person whose skills are needed to develop explicit agreements.
 Don’t rely on happenstance and assumptions.
 Reach agreement on how the full-time team and part-timer will work together, how the part-timer will contribute, and how the full-time team will keep the part-timer in the loop.
 Don’t expect he’ll gel completely as a member of the team–because he won’t.